kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Multiclass Sentiment

-Positive neutral and negative.
+Positive neutral and negative
-Greater nuance.
+Greater nuance
 Harder classification

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.